Ahoy: Ahoy in Rotterdam

 (Queens' Day) in 1956 and became more popularly known because of their innovative formations, their previously uncommon antiphonal singing and faster marching music.
 In 1962 they won first prize at the Wereld Muziek Concours in Kerkrade and later played at the Sanremo Music Festival.
 The group split up in 2003 because of a lack of successors.
 The Show-Musikkorps Ahoy-Hamburg was founded in Hamburg in 1975.

 Scandinavian languages

 Forms

 Scandinavian languages have adopted derivatives of the English form ahoy and ohoy in various different spellings.
 In Danish it is ahoj and ohoj, also ohøj, aahøj oder ohej, in Norwegian ohoi, in Swedish ohoj and å-hoj.
 In Icelandic ohoj can be combined with the English word ship; which takes the form Sjipp og hoj (Ship ahoy).
 This is also used in Norwegian, as Skip ohoi.

+In at least Swedish, there have been some interchange with åhej! (heave-ho!).